 If you need chocolate sauce for the iced mocha recipe, check out my Homemade Chocolate Sauce.

 A few weeks ago I was grocery shopping at our local health foods store.
 I was craving an iced coffee like mad and headed straight for the cold drinks section.

 I found about six different brands of iced coffee.
 Most of them were loaded with sugar and unhealthy ingredients, with a select few that were actually made with clean ingredients.

 You'd think that an iced coffee would be coffee and a milk or dairy-free milk.
 I was surprised to learn that some brands add a bunch of extra stuff.
 Also, only two brands had a dairy-free version of iced coffee.

-I opted for one of the dairy-free versions and ended up paying $3 a bottle (and that was on sale).
+I did end up grabbing and iced coffee and I opted for one of the dairy-free versions and ended up paying $3 a bottle (and that was on sale).
 It was quite the treat, but paying that much for a iced coffee stung.
-I decided to make my own iced coffees four ways at home.
+I decided to make my own homemade iced coffee at home.

 Making iced coffee four ways has saved me time from going to the coffee shop, money, and I can make it exactly the way I like it.
 I hope one of these iced coffee recipes works for you.
 If you can have dairy, feel free to use your dairy of choice.

 Did you make this homemade iced coffee recipe?
 Please leave a starred review and a comment below letting me know what you liked and which flavor was your favorite.